Travel & Reimbursement Procedures

 Airfare and Lodging

-Stanford Travel must be used for booking Airfare and Hotel.
-No exception.
+Stanford Travel must be used for booking Airfare and Hotel (slimited exception listed below).
 Stanford reimburses at the rate for non-refundable coach airfare.
 Do not purchase trip insurance, carbon offsets or carbon credits, Global Entry and TSA PreCheck (Stanford will not reimburse).

 - Egencia which is a full-service online travel agency